 Tim is currently working on a one off drama THE RISK GUY, for Feelgood Fiction.

 Martin is an award winning writer/director.
-His latest film, Seven Psychopaths, was released in 2012.
+His latest film, Three Billboards Outside of Ebbing, Missouri, will be released in 2017.

 Novelist and screenwriter, Andrea Newman changed the face of British television in the seventies with her steamy television serial A BOUQUET OF BARBED WIRE.